paladini/env-team-vault/README.md

 ### Web Interface

 1. **Register/Login**: Create an account or log in to access the dashboard
+2. **Create Team**: During registration, create your team (required)
+3. **Team Management**: Access `/team` to manage team members and view team statistics
+4. **Invite Members**: Add new team members by email directly from the team page
-2. **Create Application**: Add a new application/project to manage
+5. **Create Application**: Add a new application/project to manage (team-based)
-3. **Add Variables**: Define environment variables for your application
+6. **Add Variables**: Define environment variables for your application
-4. **Copy App ID**: Each application has a unique ID used for CLI access
+7. **Copy App ID**: Each application has a unique ID used for CLI access

 ### CLI Usage

-First of all, you should generate an API Token in order to sync variables from application to your local environment.
-That's required in order to audit every sync made in the application.
+**Important Security Note**: CLI access requires API token authentication.
+Generate an API Token in your profile to sync variables from your team's applications to your local environment.
+This ensures all sync operations are audited and secure.

 Once you have an application set up with variables, you can sync them to your local development environment: